zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Sage-200-Transaction-XML.md

 | ExchangeRate* | Exchange Rate | 1.145 | double | - | Optional |

 *   TransactionType* - See supported types below
-*   CustomerId - The A/C Ref can be looked up based on CustomerId if the customer or supplier was imported into Sage using Zynk, and an Id was provided at the time of import.
+*   CustomerId* - The A/C Ref can be looked up based on CustomerId if the customer or supplier was imported into Sage using Zynk, and an Id was provided at the time of import.
+*   DueDate - If not specified, the due date will be set automatically based on the customer's payment terms.
 *   TaxCode* - Defaults to trader default if not provided.
 Tax can't be applied to SalesReceipt, SalesPayment, PurchaseReceipt, PurchasePayment, JournalCredit and JournalDebit transactions, the exempt tax code will always be used.

 *   TaxRate* - Defaults to the rate associated with the TaxCode